Surgeon Q&A: What Should Patients Know About Aortic Regurgitation?

 Over the past several months, I’ve noticed a steady rise in the number of patients at the HeartValveSurgery.com community who are diagnosed with aortic regurgitation.
 That said, I wanted to create new educational resource to help patients with a leaking aortic valve.

-For this reason, I met with Dr. Allan Stewart, the Chief of Cardiac Surgery at Miami Cardiac & Vascular Institute in Miami, Florida.
+For this reason, I met with Dr. Allan Stewart of HCA Healthcare East Florida, a leading heart valve surgeon in Miami, Florida.
 As you may know, Dr. Stewart has successfully treated over 300 patients from our community including Christine Pittelli and Pedro Mejias.
 Specific to the topic of aortic regurgitation, Dr. Stewart is an aortic valve specialist.

-Here are the highlights of my discussion with Dr. Stewart about the causes, the symptoms and his preferred treatment of aortic valve regurgitation.
+Here are the highlights of my discussion with Dr. Stewart.

-I hope this educational video helped you learn more about aortic regurgitation.
+I hope this interview helped you learn more about aortic regurgitation.
 Many thanks to Dr. Allan Stewart for sharing his clinical experiences and research with our community.